LochanaLithira/Adaptive-Exam-Preparation-AI/README.md

 | Performance Tracker → Planner | REST API | Performance Tracker sends analyzed performance and recommendations to Planner API to update the study plan (adaptive scheduling). |

 **Implementation Notes:**
+- Each agent runs as a separate FastAPI service with its own endpoints.
-- Use Python functions/classes for each agent.
+- Use JSON payloads for sending data between agents.
-- Maintain data in **Streamlit’s `st.session_state`** to preserve user progress across pages.
-- Optional: use a REST API for fully decoupled agents if needed.
+- Maintain user session and progress in MongoDB or optionally in st.session_state for frontend continuity.
+- Frontend (Streamlit) calls Quiz Generator API for quizzes and Performance Tracker API for results/feedback.
+- Planner Agent API is called by Performance Tracker to adapt study plans automatically.